Uttamrajbhar/Data_analysis-projects/README.md

 This section focuses on protein powder awareness among the surveyed population.
 It provides insights into how well-known protein supplements are across different demographic segments, helping to identify potential gaps in market awareness.

 Protein Consumption:
-Here, the report delves into actual protein consumption habits.
-It details the quantity of protein supplements consumed per serving, the frequency of consumption, and the types of protein products used, such as protein bars.
+Here, the report focuses on the key aspects of protein consumption, including how much protein people take per serving, how often they consume it, and the specific types of protein products, like protein bars, they prefer.

 Protein Spending:
 The final page analyzes spending patterns on protein products.
 It includes data on purchase frequency, the amount spent on protein powders, and the preferred brands among consumers.
 This section provides a comprehensive view of consumer behavior in the protein supplement market.